calebvlee/Athena-Internal-Opener/README.md

     * Confirm the script shows as Enabled in OrangeMonkey.
     * Refresh the Beacon Athena page after installing.
     * Verify pop‑ups are Allowed for beacon.shopify.io.
+    * Double check that Chrome Extensions are in Developer Mode
     * Disable other userscript managers (e.g., Violentmonkey) to prevent conflicts.
 * Only some tabs open:
     * Check your script’s @match/@include patterns cover the current Athena URL.